-Food temperature measuring devices shall be accurate to ± two (2) degrees F. - (n) All food and drink in food service establishments shall be from sources approved or considered satisfactory by the director of health, based on a determination of conformity with principles, practices, and generally recognized standards that protect public health; shall be in compliance with applicable state and local laws and regulations; shall be transported and delivered at required temperatures; and shall be clean, wholesome, free from spoilage, free from adulteration and misbranding and safe for human consumption.
+Food temperature measuring devices shall be accurate to ± two (2) degrees F. - All food and drink in catering food service establishments shall be from sources approved or considered satisfactory by the director of health, based on a determination of conformity with principles, practices, and generally recognized standards that protect public health; shall be in compliance with applicable state and local laws and regulations; shall be transported and delivered at required temperatures; and shall be clean, wholesome, free from spoilage, free from adulteration and misbranding and safe for human consumption.
 Any food or drink considered unsafe for human consumption shall be destroyed or disposed of in a manner satisfactory to the director of health.
 No hermetically sealed, non-acid or low-acid food which has been processed in a place other than a commercial food processing establishment shall be used.

-Molluscan shellfish shall be from sources listed in the most recent publication of the interstate certified shellfish shippers list distributed by the Federal Food and Drug Administration and approved or considered acceptable by the Connecticut Department of Agriculture, Bureau of Aquaculture, and, if shucked, shall be kept until used in the containers in which they were received.
+Molluscan shellfish shall be from sources listed in the most recent publication of the interstate certified shellfish shippers list distributed by the federal food and drug administration and approved or considered acceptable by the Connecticut Department of Agriculture, Bureau of Aquaculture, and, if shucked, shall be kept until used in the containers in which they were received.
 Shell stock tags or labels shall be retained for 90 days from the date the container is emptied.
-Finfish shall be commercially and legally caught or harvested.
-Fluid milk and milk products shall be pasteurized and conform to Grade A standards, the requirements of the United States Public Health Service, Food and Drug Administration "Grade A Pasteurized Milk Ordinance" and "Grade A Condensed Milk Ordinance."
+Finfish shall he commercially and legally caught or harvested.
+Fluid milk and milk products shall be pasteurized and conform to grade A standards, the requirements of the United States Public Health Service, Food and Drug Administration "grade A pasteurized milk ordinance" and "grade A condensed milk ordinance."
 Shell eggs shall be from commercial, regulated sources inspected according to law and shall be received clean and sound, and shall be graded as required by law.